melvinodsa/Candlelight/README.md

 https://github.com/melvinodsa/Candlelight

-Change the ip address to your testing computer's ip address for the app to work.
+Change the ip address to your testing computer's ip address for the App to work.